nrkno/core-components/packages/core-dialog/readme.md

 ### Elements order

 Though not strictly required, the `<button>` opening a `@nrk/core-dialog` should be placed directly before the `<dialog>` itself.
 This eases the mental model for screen reader users.

-### Autofocus

-If you have form elements inside a `@nrk/core-dialog`, you can optionally add an `autofocus` attribute to the most prominent form element.
-This helps the user navigate quickly when toggle is opened.

 ---